CivClassic/MemeMana/README.md

 ## I'm pearled and very very salty about it, and I want someone to blame.
 How do I figure out who is sponsoring my pearl?

-You can do `/manafuellog` or `/mnfl` to list all the times anyone has refueled or upgraded your pearl, including the account which originally recieved the mana for logging in.
+You can do `/manafuellog` or `/mnfl` to list all the times anyone has refueled or upgraded your pearl, including the account which originally received the mana for logging in.

 ## I'm an admin and I want to investigate someone's Mana without typing SQL queries.
 What do?